 The 90s were good to her, with starring roles in popular films like 1994’s Natural Born Killers and ‘96’s From Dusk Till Dawn.
 Aside from her acting chops, she also has a musical side, as she went on to form the rock band Juliette and the Licks in 2003.
 She even has her own solo material as well with her most recent studio album being released in 2017 called Future Deep.
-Today in her late 40s, She really does it all, including supporting Little Kids Rock, a nonprofit organization that works to restore and revitalize music education in disadvantaged U.S. public schools.
+Today, at 47, she really does it all, including supporting Little Kids Rock, a nonprofit organization that works to restore and revitalize music education in disadvantaged U.S. public schools.

 5. Randy Quaid (Cousin Eddie)

 Gotta love cousin Eddie.
 Oblivious to all social cues and impervious to embarrassment, what a character.
 Many of his characteristics, like the clicking of the tongue, were based on a guy that Quaid knew from his Texas Youth.
 Quaid got his start in 1971 with The Last Picture Show and followed that with an academy award-nominated role in 1973’s The Last Detail.
 He took home an Emmy in 1987 for his portrayal of U.S. President Lyndon Johnson in LBJ: The Early Years.